Swifties and K-Dot Nation: The Psychology of Concert Crowds

 Crowd Psychology in Concerts: Taylor Swift’s Eras Tour vs. Kendrick Lamar’s Pop-Out Event

-In this episode of PsyberSpace, host Leslie Poston delves into the psychology of crowds at music concerts, focusing on Taylor Swift’s Eras tour and Kendrick Lamar’s pop-out concert.
+In this episode of PsyberSpace, host Leslie Poston digs into the psychology of crowds at music concerts, focusing on Taylor Swift’s Eras tour and Kendrick Lamar’s pop-out concert.
 The discussion covers the foundational concepts of crowd psychology, including theories by Gustave Le Bon, and extends to modern psychological and sociological studies.
 Swift's meticulously choreographed concerts create a purchasable shared experience, while Lamar’s performances tap into cultural authenticity and community pride.
 The episode explores emotional contagion, deindividuation, place identity, musical entrainment, and the commercial aspects of fan culture.
 It also considers how digital engagement and hidden meanings enhance fan experiences.
 Whether through pop anthems or hip hop verses, the powerful force of music in shaping collective behavior and individual identity is examined in-depth.
 The episode also acknowledges the contributions of various researchers and journalists, offering rich insights into the profound impact of concert settings on crowd behavior.

 00:00 Introduction to Concert Psychology